THE STORY BEHIND THE NEWLOOK IDEA HOME - PT 1

 Images courtesy of Ohio State University

-Michael left the comfort of his corporate 9-5 to join his father in the field, working again at the business he would one day call his own.
-At the time, the company was known as NEWLOOK Exteriors.
-Already a civil engineer with architecture experience, Michael was qualified for a wide variety of building and design work, but he wasn’t yet a licensed architect … but wanted to be so he could design, engineer, and create structures with his own stamp, literally and figuratively.
+While keeping the security of his corporate job, Michael began branching out, helping his father with more complex projects at the business he would one day call his own.
+At the time, it was known as NEWLOOK Exteriors.
+Already a civil engineer graduate with architecture experience, Michael was qualified for a wide variety of building and design work, but he wasn’t yet a

 Ludwig Mies van der Rohe